samjsharpe/samjsharpe.github.com/_posts/2016-04-15-why-I-left-the-Civil-Service.md

 ## 2. The startup culture

 The "startup culture" under which GDS operates is pretty punishing.
-There is always something that needs to be done and ofter refactoring was secondary to new features.
+There is always something that needs to be done and often refactoring was secondary to new features.
 Bad choices were made for reasons of expediency and never revisited, because there was always a new feature needed.